openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ## ForecastSolar Channels

-Each `fs-plane` reports it's own values including a `raw` channel holding json content.
+Each `fs-plane` reports it's own values including a `raw` channel holding JSON content.
 The `fs-site` bridge sums up all attached `fs-plane` values and provides the total forecast for your home location.

-Channels are covering todays actual data with current, remaining and today's total prediction.
+Channels are covering today's actual data with current, remaining and total prediction.
 Forecasts are delivered up to 3 days for paid personal plans.

 Day*X* channels are referring to forecasts plus *X* days: 1 = tomorrow, 2 = day after tomorrow, ...